 Lace up those tennis shoes, grab your dog’s leash and start moving.
 If losing weight is on your list of resolutions this year, then it may be time to create a workout that incorporates your dog, too.
 Who wants to walk on a boring old treadmill when you can get outside and enjoy the weather with your furry friend?
 Already taking your dog on walks, why not extend your walk an extra 20 minutes in the morning and 20 minutes in the evening.
 Find new, longer routes so your scenery doesn’t get boring.
 If walking isn’t that challenging for you, try to run portions of your route with your pet.
+You can even sign up for a dog-friendly 5K race such as the Humane Society of Greater Dayton’s Furry Skurry 5K on Saturday, May 23rd.
 By incorporating your pet, you not only will keep yourself in shape, but your pet, too.

 Resolution #3: Don’t Sweat the Small Stuff